 The debentures will be effectively subordinated to all of our secured indebtedness to the extent of the value of the assets securing that debt.
-As of December 29, 2002, AMD had \$110 million of secured indebtedness outstanding under our September 2002 term loan.
+As of March 30, 2003, AMD had \$103 million of secured indebtedness outstanding under our September 2002 term loan.
 The indenture governing the debentures permits us to incur additional secured indebtedness.

 A substantial portion of our operations is conducted through our subsidiaries and joint ventures.
 The cash flow and our consequent ability to service debt, including the debentures, may become dependent in part upon the earnings from the business conducted through subsidiaries and joint ventures and the distribution of those earnings, or upon loans or other payments of funds by those subsidiaries or joint ventures, to us.
-Except to the extent we may be a creditor with recognized claims against our subsidiaries or joint ventures will have priority with respect to the assets and earnings of the subsidiaries or joint ventures over the claims of our creditors, including holders of the debentures, even though subsidiary and joint venture obligations do not constitute our senior indebtedness.
-As of December 29, 2002, the indebtedness and other liabilities of our subsidiaries was \$901 million.
-In addition, our joint ventures had \$452 million of indebtedness, including trade payables and capital lease obligations.
+Except to the extent we may be a creditor with recognized claims against our subsidiaries or joint ventures, the claims of creditors of our subsidiaries or joint ventures will have priority with respect to the assets and earnings of the subsidiaries or joint ventures over the claims of our creditors, including holders of the debentures, even though subsidiary and joint venture obligations do not constitute our senior indebtedness.
+As of March 30, 2003, the indebtedness and other liabilities of our subsidiaries was \$945 million.
+In addition, our joint ventures had \$338 million of indebtedness, including trade payables and capital lease obligations.